LaimaJan/Room-homepage/README.md

 # Recreated Room homepage from www.frontendmentor.io

-To run this project, install it locally using npm:
+---To run this project, install it locally using npm:

-$ npm install /
+- $ npm install
-$ npm run dev
+- $ npm run dev